myonathanlinkedin/job_board_app/README.md

    - Routes to different pages and components
    - Implements responsive design and accessibility features

-This separation of concerns makes the application more maintainable, testable, and adaptable to changes.
+**Note on Authentication:** This application uses Supabase Auth directly through the `lib/auth.ts` and `lib/auth-client.ts` utilities, rather than implementing a domain layer for user authentication.
+This approach was chosen for simplicity and to leverage Supabase's built-in authentication features.

 ## Complete Project Structure